-After reading extensively on compression socks, shopping for a pair of compression hosiery, stockings, or other compression gear is the next action.
-But how easy?
-Sadly, it’s not always easy.
-Deciding the right compression sock sizes requires proper knowledge!
+After reading extensively about compression socks, your next step is actually shopping for a pair of compression hosiery, stockings, or other compression gear.
+But how easy is this?
+Unfortunately, it can be quite difficult because choosing the right compression sock sizes requires proper knowledge.

-Finding a guide or deciding the proper way to size compression socks is no easy feat.
-This is because there are different brands, different leg sizes, and many other factors contributing to the difficulty.
-To clear the confusion and have a smooth process deciding the compression sock sizes to choose, I’ve written this guide for you.
+Finding a guide, or deciding the proper way to size compression socks, is no easy feat.
+This is because there are different brands, different leg sizes, and many other factors.
+To clear up any confusion and to ensure a smooth process deciding the compression sock sizes to choose, I’ve written this guide for you.

-There are several subheadings in this guide that will help your understanding of compression stockings sizes.
-We’ll begin from the level of compression you are required to wear, and this knowledge will help us identify the compression sock sizes that you need, compression measuring guide, why measurement is important, who should measure, what complications come from the use of compression stockings and when to consult your doctor.
+There are several subheadings in this guide that will help you understand compression stockings sizes.
+We’ll begin from the level of compression you are required to wear, and this knowledge will help us identify the compression sock sizes that you need.
+I’ll also cover compression measuring guides, why measurement is important, who should measure, what complications come from the use of compression stockings, and when to consult your doctor.

 Measurement of graduated compression socks are done in mmHg (millimeters of mercury), and there are five different levels of compression.

-A lower number signifies less compression; on the other hand, higher numbers indicate increased compression.
+A lower number signifies less compression, while higher numbers indicate increased compression.

 Compression Level: 8-15mmHg (Mild Compression)

-- This is the least level of compression
+- This is the lowest level of compression.

 - It may relieve or reduce the soreness in aching and tired legs.

-- It could be useful for minimizing swelling legs, feet, and ankles.
+- It could be useful for minimizing swelling in legs, feet, and ankles.

-- It could be efficient for short trips, mild relief, desk, or stationary workers.
+- It could be efficient for short trips, mild relief, and desk or stationary workers.

 Compression Level: 15-20mmHg (Moderate Compression)

-- One of the most common compression levels used
+- This is one of the most common compression levels used.

 - It might be recommended for those who need relief from swollen ankles and legs during pregnancy.

-- It could offer relief and limit the pain that comes from spider and varicose veins.
+- It could offer relief and limit the pain that comes from spider veins and varicose veins.

-- It’s recommended for folks who sit or stand for an extended period, offering smooth blood circulation in the legs.
+- It’s recommended for people who sit or stand for an extended period, offering smooth blood circulation in the legs.

 Compression Level: 20-30mmHg (Firm Compression)

-- One of the most common compression levels used.
+- This is one of the most common compression levels used.

-- It can relieve from moderate to severe spider and varicose vein
+- It can relieve moderate to severe pain from spider veins and varicose veins.

-- It is usually prescribed for folks with abnormal swelling and edema
+- It is usually prescribed for people with abnormal swelling and edema.

 - It can minimize or prevent the risk of deep vein thrombosis in a long haul flight.